Tuesday, January 1, 2013

 ca. 1892

-The Palette Hotel was situated in a double brownstone at 102 West 52nd Street, near Sixth Avenue.
-Silver plaques bearing the word “Palette” were unobtrusively positioned on each side of the front door.
-A city vice report in 1890 stated that “only the misguided of the upper-ten” frequented the hotel, describing its rich clientele as “women who in their homes, in churches and in society hold positions of honor and respect, and men whose loyalty to wife and family is believed to be absolute.”2 In fact, getting into the hotel without being seen was important at a time when outward appearances greatly mattered.
-The usual procedure entailed a man and a veiled woman quickly emerging from a hansom cab and running up the stoop to push the door bell, then a new electrical device.
-The door would be immediately opened.
-The hotel offered small, magnificently-furnished dining rooms, although having a romantic dinner in a secluded setting was in itself a breach of the moral strictures of the era
+The Palette Hotel was housed in a double brownstone at 102 West 52nd Street, near Sixth Avenue.
+Silver plaques with the word Palette were discreetly positioned on both sides of the front door.
+An 1890 city vice report noted that “only the misguided of the upper ten” frequented the hotel, describing its affluent patrons as “women who, in their homes, churches, and society, hold positions of honor and respect, and men whose loyalty to wife and family is believed to be absolute.”2 Outward appearances held great importance at the time, making it risky to even get to the hotel.
+Typically, a man and a veiled woman would alight from a hansom cab and dash up the stoop and ring the doorbell—then a new electrical device—whereupon the door would be promptly opened.
+Inside, the hotel featured small, lavishly furnished dining rooms, though enjoying a private dinner in such a setting was, in itself, a transgression against the strict moral codes of the day.

-The menu below comes from the early 1890s.
-The cover illustration of an artist’s palette coyly alludes to the name of the hotel.
-While dishes like stuffed duck and stewed terrapin reflect its high social status, the price of Champagne reveals the risqué nature of this clandestine hideaway.
-At the Palette, Champagne cost $4.00 a quart, perhaps fifty cents higher than other first-class hotels and restaurants.3 Still, the price was much less than what was charged at the city’s elite bordellos, such as “The Studio” at 106 West 50th Street, where Champagne cost $5.00 a bottle, or about $125.00 in today’s dollars.
+The menu below, dating from the early 1890s, features a cover illustration of an artist’s palette, coyly alluding to the hotel’s name.
+The cuisine indicates that its dining room was on par with restaurants like Sherry’s and Delmonico’s, and the price of Champagne hints at the risqué nature of this establishment.
+At the Palette, Champagne was priced at $4.00 a quart, about fifty cents more than what was charged at other first-class hotels and restaurants.3 Yet, this was still considerably less than the price at some of the city’s elite bordellos, such as “The Studio” at 106 West 50th Street, where Champagne cost $5.00 a bottle.

 Notes